 No worker may be employed may be employed until after a preliminary medical exam is conducted to ensure physical fitness to undertake the work that will be assigned to him.
-The medical exams must consider the nature of the work, the worker's occupaiton and the risk level that the worker may be exposed to because of work, including:

-- Specialized eye exam for workers in stressful and accurate work, and workers subject to invisible radiation. - Audiogram for workers exposed to noise. - Lung function test for workers exposed to dust and gases - Liver function test for workers in the production and handling of pesticides and agricultural fertilizers.
+The medical exams must consider the nature of the work, the worker's profession/occupation and the risk level that the worker may be exposed to because of work, such as a specialized eye exam for workers in stressful and accurate work, and workers subject to invisible radiation; audiogram for workers exposed to noise; and lung function test for workers exposed to dust and various gases.